wilkie/blog/posts/kernels_without_abstractions_general.md

-In terms of reliablity, the exokernel not only provides the microkernel's principle of least privilege, but also the principle of least common mechanism.
+In terms of reliablity, the exokernel not only provides the microkernel's principle of least privilege, but also the **principle of least common mechanism**.
 This states that a common, widely shared component of a system is more likely to widely compromise security.
 [7]() The exokernel increases its reliability over a microkernel